mmbman/Katagiri/1986-05-03-Ten-Grave-Prohibitory-Precepts.md

 Where is the real facilitation of growth?
 In the conceptual world?
 What is the source of energy which helps grow, or what is the source of the sphere where everything is facilitating the growth?
 Where is it?
 In the conceptual world?
 Or *A* world, or *B* world?
 Where is it?
 Tell me.
 Tomorrow, or yesterday?
 Where is it?

-**Student**: It’s wherever it is.
+**Student:** It’s wherever it is.

-**Katagiri**: Yes it is. *Before* you put the name on where we are.
+**Katagiri:** Yes it is. *Before* you put the name on where we are.
 Because “where we are” is *where-ing we are*. *[He laughs.]* It’s just [that] we are going, so there is no room to say something.
 It is constantly dynamic working; that’s why Dogen Zenji says that life is the full manifestation of total dynamic working.
 So [there is] no room to conceptualize; just working.
 And then, if you want to taste this, it is practice.
 We have to be *right on*, be right there, [exactly] present there.
 We have to be right in harmony with.
 At that time, what is this?
 It’s not discussion; [it’s] practice in motion.
 Just you have to do it.

 So that is the source of facilitation of the growth.
 And also, from that source of facilitation of the growth, then there is a Buddha seed.
 Because that source of helping the growth, facilitating the growth, is [the] seed of Buddha, the source of your energy, so-called *life*.
 So there is a seed.
 If you are there, very naturally [the] seed grows.